 Where – North and East London

-Working with REED in Partnership we are delivering the NEET Outreach contract, funded by the European Social Fund, in partnership with the Skills Funding Agency.
+Working with REED in Partnership we are delivering the NEET Outreach contract, funded by the European Social Fund, in partnership with the Education and Skills Funding Agency.
 Youth Employment Skills has been designed to support young people who generally perform least well in the labour market to enter and sustain in education, employment or training.

 We work with disadvantaged 16 – 24 year olds, providing individual support to help young people overcome personal barriers and find meaningful, long term jobs and training.
 The programme includes 1-2-1 advice and guidance, support with applications and interviews, help to find courses, apprenticeships, traineeships and jobs, and on-going in-work and training support.